MICHAEL WILLIAM GILBERT - COMPOSER & RECORDING ARTIST

 MW Gilbert's first three LP recordings, "Moving Pictures", "The Call", and "In the Dreamtime" were remastered and rereleased on CD, making the complete catalog to date available again, on both disc and digital distribution channels.

-His latest album is "Voice Ping Strum", a vinyl only release.
+His most recent full album is "Voice Ping Strum", including a limited edition vinyl release.
 It has two extended suites, one on each side.
 It was realized in the studio using Eurorack modular, voice, and piano.
 It comes on the 40th anniversary of the release of his first album, "Moving Pictures".

 MW Gilbert's music has been played in concerts and festivals in North America and Europe and has been used by choreographers in conjunction with modern dance works, including Susan Waltner, Valerie Feit, Jan Wodynski, and Paula Josa-Jones.